emzakit/tekastory/README.md

 | `Ctrl`/`Cmd` + `Shift` + `Z`  | Redo Last Action  |
 | `Ctrl`/`Cmd` + `Y`            | Redo Last Action  |

+## 🤖 The EmTools Project
+This application is part of my ongoing **EmTools** project, where I explore and utilise AI to develop useful applications.

+**AI tools used in this project:**
+*   Google AI Studio
+*   ChatGPT 4o

 ## 📄 License